pudly/schmopera-hugo/content/articles/kept-women-a-snapshot-of-life-in-la-rondine.md

 date = "2018-10-08T12:36:00-04:00"
 lastmod = "2018-10-08T19:17:00-04:00"
 publishDate = "2018-10-08T12:46:00-04:00"
-slug = "kept-women-a-snapshot-of-life-in-la-rondine"
-title = "Kept women &amp; a snapshot of life in La Rondine"
+short_description = "The choice of making La Rondine and Verdi's La Traviata the book ends to the season is interesting.
+It is interesting to look at two \"kept women\" who fall in love with the young and impetus tenor, retire to the countryside, and then after a while have to part ways out of shame of their past and in the name of honor.
+Magda goes back to her old life and Ruggero is left heart broken.
+Magda had a choice, and ultimately Violetta does not." slug = "kept-women-a-snapshot-of-life-in-la-rondine" title = "Kept women &amp; a snapshot of life in La Rondine"
 +++